skoville/webpack-hmr-staging/documentation/INTRO.md

 - The code for WebpackDevServer is not very well documented and the code has monolithic structures making it difficult to maintain
 - [Sometimes](https://github.com/webpack/webpack-dev-server/issues/1503) all of a webpack bundle's code is recompiled when only one file changes.

-I desire a robust system for rapidly developing and testing my full-stack TypeScript projects, but webpack-dev-server does not provide the functionality I need, and based on the state of maintainability of its source, it is not worth my time to try and extend it.
-I'm tired of spending hours on haphazard configs and waiting for full project recompiles, full test-suite runs, full code redeploys, and full system restarts when I could be using webpacks core's HMR feature to its full potential.
+I desire a robust, production-ready system for rapidly developing, testing, and deploying my full-stack TypeScript projects, but webpack-dev-server does not provide the functionality I need, and based on the state of maintainability of its source, it is not worth my time to try and extend it.
+I'm tired of spending hours on haphazard configs and waiting for full-project recompiles, entire test-suite re-runs, full code redeploys, and full system restarts when I could be using webpacks core's HMR feature to its full potential.

 # Solution